Shazil0204/Smart-trafik-styring/readme.md

 # Introduction

-Urban areas face growing challenges with traffic congestion, accidents, and delays in public transport.
+Urban areas face growing challenges with traffic congestion and delays in public transport.
 These issues reduce efficiency, increase pollution, and frustrate commuters.

 To address this, the city of **Ringsted** has deployed a network of IoT sensors that continuously collect data on vehicle movements and traffic flow.